Emergency department visits

 Figure: Annual rates of emergency department visits for confirmed opioid drug poisonings per 100,000 population, by geographic region, 2018–2025

 A graph comparing the annual rate of emergency department visits for opioid drug poisonings in the Sudbury and Manitoulin districts, Northern Ontario and Ontario, for each year from 2018 to 2025.
-The rate for the most recent year is based on data from January 2025.
+The rate for the most recent year is based on data from April 2025.
 The rates for individual years are provided in a table, below.
 Rates in both the Sudbury and Manitoulin districts and northern Ontario are much higher than the rate for Ontario for all years shown, with the local rate being significantly higher than the rate in the North from 2019 to 2022.
 Rates in all geographic areas increased significantly from 2018 to 2021.
 However, the increases in the Sudbury and Manitoulin districts and northern Ontario were much steeper than in Ontario overall.
-Rates in all areas have declined since 2021.
-But whereas rates in Ontario have almost returned to what they were in 2018, the rates in both the Sudbury and Manitoulin districts and Northern Ontario remain significantly higher than they used to be.
-Rates in all regions declined significantly in January 2025.
+Rates in all areas declined from 2021 to 2023, and have decreased significantly again in early 2025.

 Table: Annual rate of emergency department visits for opioid drug poisonings per 100,000 population, by geographic region, 2018–2025